buildlyio/collabhub/README.md

-# devhunter_app
+# bugbounty_app
-Beta version of the DevHunter app
+Beta version of the BugBounty app

 ## Getting Started